0x-r4bbit/pascalprecht.github.io/_posts/2014-07-21-polymer-vs-x-tag-here-is-the-difference.md

 ```
 Using this property, X-Tag creates a `shadowRoot` behind the scences, creates a document fragment from your applied template string and inserts it into the elements ShadowDOM.
 And yes, this snippet is even smaller than Polymer's declarative approach.

+We created a hello world component for [X-Tag](https://github.com/webcomponents/hello-world-xtag) and [Polymer](https://github.com/webcomponents/hello-world-polymer), so you can check out and compare the source.

 ## Defining attributes

 Defining attributes in Polymer is pretty straight forward.
 When declaring a custom element, all you have to do is to add an `attributes` attribute that defines the names of your public element attributes: